typelift/SwiftCheck/README.md

 func property<A, B, C ...
 Z where A, B, C ...
 Z : Arbitrary>(A, B, C, ..., Z) -> Bool
 ```

-For example, if we wanted to test the property that every Float is equal to
+For example, if we wanted to test the property that every Integer is equal to
 itself, we would express it as such:

 ```swift